SRA-VJTI/sra-board-hardware-design/README.md

         </p>

         -  The parallel mode is a special feature, used for high-rated motors, requiring more than the 1.2A current limit.
         -  In this mode, the channel's directional pins and output pins are shorted; only one motor is connected to a motor driver i.e. two channels, giving a current capacity of 2.4A.
-Thus, two high rated motors can be controlled using ESP32.
+Thus, one high rated motors can be controlled using ESP32.
         -  Note: The directional pin shorting is done by a manual DPDT switch.
 If the user turns on TB_A switch then the first motor driver goes into the parallel mode and its directional pins are shorted, where GPIO connections are IN1 = IN3 = 25 and IN2 = IN4 = 26.
-If TB_A switch is off, then the first motor driver goes into normal mode where IN1 = 32: IN2 = 33: IN3 = 25: IN4 = 26.
 This is all done automatically.
-Also for parallel mode, the J1, J2, J3 and J4 junctions need to be shorted.
+Also for parallel mode, the J1 and J2 junctions need to be shorted.
         <br/><br/>

 - ### **Moving back from the vintage Bar-graph LEDs to LED array and more switches**